nest/nest-simulator/index.md

 # This is the developer manual for NEST.

-We use a private repository for internal development, while all general NEST development takes place in the public repository.
+We use a private repository for internal and unpublished work, while all general NEST development takes place in the public repository.

-This means that you can follow the development as it happens.
+This means that you can follow NEST's development as it happens.

+For ways to contribute your own code, see below.

 ## Development infrastructure and workflow